NOTE: Rush Creek Ramp is UNSAFE and CLOSED.

 Founded by the late John Olmsted, the Independence Trail transformed an historic gold mining ditch into the nation’s first identified handicapped-accessible wilderness trail.
 It is now one of the most popular trails in the area, contouring along wooded hillsides, passing live streams, and crossing deep gorges on restored wooden flumes that once transported water for hydraulic mining.
 The trail has two separate sections — West and East — that extend from one main trailhead on Highway 49.

 Independence Trail West is oriented for most of its length around the canyon of Rush Creek, a large tributary stream that enters the South Yuba River at Jones Bar.
-The West trail features several wooden flumes, a large covered viewpoint, picnic tables and benches.
+The West trail features several wooden flumes, picnic tables and benches.
 Flume 28, over 500′ in length, crosses above a waterfall on Rush Creek 1.1 miles west of the trailhead.
 It is a “must see” piece of mining history.

 Place: South Yuba River State Park about 6 miles west of Nevada City, CA